TetraPlex-org/central/Documentation/MRD.md

 The core feature of the product is the veiled chat

 ## VII.
 Metrics

 Measure the product's performance against the defined objectives.
-The impact provides insights into areas that need improvement.
+(how do we measure if we are less toxic ?)